dijasila/GPAW/doc/summerschools/summerschool22/magnetism/magnetism.rst

 Part 2: Noncollinear magnetism in |VI2|
 =======================================

-:download:`magnetism2.ipynb`, :download:`VI2.xyz`

-If the magnetic atoms form a hexagonal lattice and the exchange coupling is anti-ferromagnetic, the ground state will have a non-collinear structure.
-In the notebook ``magnetism2.ipynb`` you will
+In materials where the dominant magnetic exchange coupling is antiferromagnetic, or in cases where different exchange couplings compete, the ground state may have a complicated noncollinear magnetic order.
+Completing the notebook :download:`magnetism2.ipynb`, you will examine a prototypical monolayer with a noncollinear ground state, namely hexagonal |VI2|.
+Starting from the structure file :download:`VI2.xyz`, you will:

-* Relax the atomic positions of the material
+1) Relax the atomic structure

-* Compare a collinear anti-ferromagnetic structure with the ferromagnetic state
+2) Compare a collinear antiferromagnetic structure with the ferromagnetic state

-* Obtain the non-collinear ground state
+3) Obtain the noncollinear ground state

-* Calculate the magnetic anisotropy and discuss whether or not the material will exhibit magnetic order at low temperature
+4) Calculate the magnetic anisotropy and discuss whether or not the material will exhibit magnetic order at low temperatures

 Part 3: Find new magnetic monolayers with high critical temperatures